 The blades of an electric razor can become dull and need to be sharpened.
-If the blades are not sharp, you may experience a less than close shave and more nicks and cuts.
-You may also notice that your electric razor is louder than normal when in use.
+If the blades are not sharp, you may experience a less-than-close shave and more nicks and cuts.
+You may also notice that your electric razor is louder than normal.

-Electric razors are made with a metal blade that moves straight up and down, which is why they need to be sharpened periodically.
-Sharpening will make sure that the blades stay in good condition for longer periods of time, which will result in better performance from the electric razor.
+Electric razors have metal blades that move straight up and down, so they must be sharpened periodically.
+Sharpening will ensure the blades stay in good condition for longer, resulting in better performance from the electric razor.

-Whether you’re trying to shave down to the perfect stubble, or wanting to achieve smoother, more precise results with your electric razor, you will need a sharp blade.
+You will need a sharp blade if you’re trying to shave down to the perfect stubble or achieve smoother, more precise results with your electric razor.
 In this article, we’ll show you how to sharpen an electric razor so that you can get the best possible shave every time.

 What Is Required to Sharpen an Electric Razor

-You will need a few items to successfully sharpen your electric razor.
-A sharpening stone for the blade, a non-metal grinding stone for the handle, and water.
+You will need a few items to sharpen your electric razor successfully—a sharpening stone for the blade, a non-metal grinding stone for the handle, and water.

-First have to disassemble your electric shaver, read this article to disassemble your electric razor.
+First, you must disassemble your electric shaver; read this article to disassemble your electric razor.

 Sharpening stones are usually made from natural materials like silicon carbide or aluminum oxide.
-These stones are made to be very hard so that they will last a long time and not wear down as quickly.
+These stones are made very hard to last a long time and not wear down as quickly.
 You can find them in different shapes, sizes, and colors.
 The stones should match the design of your electric razor blade.

-Non-metal grinding stones are typically made out of ceramic or glass because they are less abrasive than metal.
-You can find them in different shapes, sizes, colors, and designs that match your electric razor handle as well as your shaving needs.
+Non-metal grinding stones are typically made from ceramic or glass because they are less abrasive than metal.
+You can find them in different shapes, sizes, colors, and designs that match your electric razor handle and shaving needs.

 Water is needed to rinse off the shavings after you’ve finished the sharpening process so that you do not damage the blades of your electric razor while sharpening it.
 It is also important to use distilled water because tap water may contain minerals that could dull the blades of your electric razor over time.